CodingGorit/CodingGorit/README.md

 ### coding
-- 🔭 I’m currently working on leetcode with TypeScript
+- 🔭 I’m currently working on ohos with ArkTS.

 ### Ask me
 - 💬 Ask me about to be a independent devloper

 ### Contact